Guidelines and Curriculumn

 Students will complete Qualifying Examinations (given only in April, July*, and November each year) in three content areas: historical/theoretical rhetoric, applied rhetoric, and literature.
 Recently, the faculty of ESFL voted to expand the number of literary periods covered by the third area of the comprehensive doctoral examinations.
-The new areas are: Old and Middle English Language and Literature; The Renaissance and 17th Century; Restoration and Early/Mid-18th Century (ends at 1783); Late 18th Century and 19th Century; 20th and 21st Century.
+The new areas of British Literature are: Old and Middle English Language and Literature; The Renaissance and 17th Century; Restoration and Early/Mid-18th Century (ends at 1783); Late 18th Century and 19th Century; 20th and 21st Century.
+Areas of American Literature students may select continue to be pre-1865 or post-1865.
 Students already in the program may choose to remain with the previous structure of two literary periods.

 Students will write a dissertation, followed by a defense and final examination.